alexfernandez/alexfernandez.github.io/2017/origins-language.md

 1000 words are outside their range of study, but a MLU of 10 words seems a reasonable extrapolation;
 at 7.5 bits per word each sentence would reach 75 bits.
+100 words correspond to a MLU of 3 and 5.3 bits per word, or 16 bits per sentence.
 On the lower range, a vocabulary of 12 words might have a MLU of 2, which combined with 3 bits per word yields 6 bits per sentence.
 The following table summarizes these estimations.